 Our program offers the ability to declare a degree emphasis by completing 3 elective courses in a particular area: Finance, Marketing or Entrepreneurship.
-MBA students are required to complete 6 elective courses and may declare up to 2 areas of emphasis; declaring an emphasis is optional.
+MBA students are required to complete 6 elective courses to complete the program and may declare up to 2 areas of emphasis; declaring an emphasis is optional.

 For MBA elective course offerings, see the University Bulletin.
 Offerings may vary from year to year based on interest.